twisted/twisted/docs/core/howto/defer-intro.rst

 Getting it right: The failure cases
 -----------------------------------

-In what follows, we are going to take each way of expressing order of operations in normal Python (using lines of code and and ``try``/``except``) and translate them into an equivalent code built with :api:`twisted.internet.defer.Deferred <Deferred>` objects.
+In what follows, we are going to take each way of expressing order of operations in normal Python (using lines of code and ``try``/``except``) and translate them into an equivalent code built with :api:`twisted.internet.defer.Deferred <Deferred>` objects.

 This is going to be a bit painstaking, but if you want to really understand how to use :api:`twisted.internet.defer.Deferred <Deferred>`\s and maintain code that uses them, it is worth understanding each example below.